Hijken: History

 The village was first mentioned in 1370 as "civibus de Hyken".
 The etymology is unknown.
 Hijken developed as an esdorp originally without a church in the Early Middle Ages as a satellite of Beilen.
 In 1858, the Oranjekanaal was dug which cut the village into two halves.
 It used be a village of shepherds.
 In 1563, there were 70 sheep for every building.

 Hijken was home to 417 people in 1840.
 In 1906, a Reformed Church was built.
 In 1915, a steam dairy factory which doubled as grist mill was built.
 Between 1928 and 1960, it was used as a Dutch Reformed church and is nowadays used by a fodder and fertilizer company.
 In 2018, the municipality wanted to demolished the bridge over the canal, however protests have resulted in the construction of a new bridge in 2019.

 The village is also known for its surrounding Neanderthal settlements.
 Late Neolithic Hat graves have been discovered dating to a Bronze Age settlement near Hijken.

+Education

+There is one primary school, ‘t Hieker Nust.